posted in Personal Injury on June 03, 2020

 If contacted by the driver’s insurance company, do not give any statements and do not accept or negotiate any settlements without hiring your own attorney.
 Studies show that accident victims can receive more compensation when they have an attorney on their side than when they do not.
 Insurance companies know that victims who hire legal counsel are serious about securing the payments that they deserve and will not back down.

-Don’t wait to schedule a case evaluation from a seasoned Las Vegas personal injury attorney from our law firm.
+Don’t wait to schedule a case evaluation from a seasoned Las Vegas slip and fall attorney from our law firm.
 Contact Gina Corena & Associates at 702-680-1111 or complete our online contact form.